Special Patrol Group: In popular culture

 Nick Lowe referred to the Special Patrol Group in the song "Half a Boy and Half a Man", on his album Nick Lowe and His Cowboy Outfit (1984).

 In the BBC sitcom The Young Ones (1982–84), the character Vyvyan Basterd's pet hamster was named "Special Patrol Group".

 The second book of The Borrible Trilogy novels, The Borribles Go For Broke by Michael de Larrabeiti, features a parody of the SPG in the form of the "Special Borribles Group", or SBG, led by the book's villain, the fictional Inspector Sussworth.

-British Oi! bands The Exploited and Red Alert both have songs named "S.P.G.", on the albums Punks Not Dead (1981) and We've Got The Power (1983), respectively.
+The Exploited and Red Alert both have songs named "S.P.G.", on the albums Punks Not Dead (1981) and We've Got The Power (1983), respectively.

 The Linton Kwesi Johnson song "Reggae fi Peach", on the album Bass Culture (1980), includes the refrain: "The SPG them are murderers (murderers) / We can't make them get no furtherer".

 In the Not the Nine O'Clock News Racist Police sketch, Constable Savage is transferred to the SPG.

 The song "Little Boys in Blue" by the punk band The Professionals includes the lyric "Special Patrol, License to kill".